rhysbrooks1/CS321-002-s25-team-09/README.md

 Note that we have already done this for you and provided the wrangled log file (`data/SSH_Files/SSH_log.txt`) for you to use.
-However, it is important for you to review the process we used to simplify the raw log file into the simplified version we use to build the BTrees for a a few reasons.
+However, it is important for you to review the process we used to simplify the raw log file into the simplified version we use to build the BTrees for a few reasons.

 - If you want to do the extra credit part where you write a Java data wrangler class.
 - To understand how real life projects in cybersecurity, data science, and artificial intelligence